gchang12/Learn-Vim/ch07_the_dot_command.md

 ## Learn the Dot Command the Smart Way

 The dot command's power comes from exchanging several keystrokes for one.
 It is probably not a profitable exchange to use the dot command for single key operations like `x`.
-If your last change requires a complex operation like `cgnconst<Esc>`, the dot command reduces nine keypresses into one, a very profitable trade-off.
+If your last change requires a complex operation like `cgnconst<Esc>`, the dot command aggregates nine keypresses into just one, a very profitable trade-off.

 When editing, think about repeatability.
-For example, if I need to remove the next three words, is it more economical to use `d3w` or to do `dw` then `.` two times?
+For example, if you needed to remove the next three words, would it be more economical to use `d3w` or to do `dw` then `.` two times?
 Will you be deleting a word again?
-If so, then it makes sense to use `dw` and repeat it several times instead of `d3w` because `dw` is more reusable than `d3w`.
+If so, then it would make more sense to use `dw` and repeat it several times instead of `d3w`, because `dw` is more reusable than `d3w`.

 The dot command is a versatile command for automating single changes.
 In a later chapter, you will learn how to automate more complex actions with Vim macros.
 But first, let's learn about registers to store and retrieve text.